Untitled X Japan album

 The untitled X Japan album is an unreleased studio album by Japanese heavy metal band X Japan.
 Initially planned to be half new songs and half re-recordings of old songs, this was abandoned at some point in its 10 years of production in favor of all new material.
 Several different release dates were announced in that time, but the album remains unpublished despite drummer and bandleader Yoshiki confirming its completion in September 2018.
 However, several songs reported to be on it have been made commercially available digitally.
-If released, it will be X Japan's first album of new material in over years, their first since reuniting in 2007, and their first to feature newest member Sugizo.
-It will also be the last to feature longtime bass player Heath, due to his death in 2023.
+If released, it would have been X Japan's first album of new material in approximately years, their first since reuniting in 2007, and their first to feature newest member Sugizo.
+It also would have been the last to feature longtime bass player Heath, due to his death in 2023.

 Background and recording

 X Japan disbanded after December 31, 1997 as vocalist and co-founder Toshi decided to leave the band, stating that the glamorous, success-oriented life of a rock star failed to satisfy him emotionally, as opposed to a simpler life and career.
 However, about twelve years later he would confirm what was long-reported in the media; that he was "brainwashed" by a group via violence and abuse and conned out of money, which eventually lead to bankruptcy.
-About four months after X disbanded, guitarist hide died of what was ruled a suicide on May 2, 1998.
+About four months after X disbanded, guitarist hide died on May 2, 1998.
 Prior to his death, he and the band's drummer and co-founder Yoshiki had talked about restarting X Japan with a new vocalist in the year 2000.

 The album will be the band's first with Sugizo (left), who joined them in 2009, and the last with Heath (right), who died in 2023.

 The surviving members of X Japan, Yoshiki, guitarist Pata and bassist Heath, reunited with Toshi and made their first public appearance on October 22, 2007, on the rooftop of the shopping center Aqua City in Odaiba, Tokyo, to film a music video for a new song, "I.V.".
 Written to be the theme of the American horror movie Saw IV, the song utilizes previously unreleased guitar tracks by hide.
 Talks of a new album began in 2008, although this was initially reported to be a compilation album of old material with two new songs, "I.V." and "Without You".